-Atlantis, a $1.5-billion resort, is located at the centre of the crescent of the Palm Jumeirah, off the coast of Dubai.
-The resort features two hotel towers linked by an arch and a 170,000 meter squared (42-acre) water-based theme park – Aquaventure – with an artificial marine habitat that includes 65,000 marine creatures, snorkel trail, dolphin encounter program and the Ziggurat – seven water slides, two of which wind through a lagoon full of sharks.
+Atlantis, a $1.5-billion resort, is located at the center of the crescent of the Palm Jumeirah, off the coast of Dubai.
+The resort features two hotel towers linked by an arch and a 170,000-square meter (42-acre) water-based theme park known as Aquaventure with an artificial marine habitat that includes 65,000 marine creatures, a snorkel trail, a dolphin encounter program, and the Ziggurat, which involves seven water slides, two of which wind through a lagoon full of sharks.

-The extraordinary location of this project created significant concrete waterproofing challenges in the construction of four below-grade water storage tanks, which include temperature-controlled seawater tanks for dolphins and a dolphin skimmer tank.
-The close proximity to the sea and saline water means that there is a high chance of sulfate-laden ground water contamination and therefore potential damage to the steel reinforcement of the structure.
-Also, due to the resort’s open location in the ocean, proximity to the desert and changing temperatures, there is a strong likelihood of rising water levels from fluctuating tides, storms or other natural calamities.
-The team was concerned that the rising water levels could compromise the integrity of the tanks, not only keeping the temperature-controlled water in but keeping sulfate-contaminated water out.
+The extraordinary location of this project created significant concrete waterproofing challenges in the construction of four below-grade water storage tanks, which included temperature-controlled seawater tanks for dolphins and a dolphin skimmer tank.
+The close proximity to the sea and saline water meant that there was a high chance of sulfate-laden groundwater contamination and therefore, potential damage to the steel reinforcement of the structure.
+Also, due to the resort’s open location in the ocean and proximity to the desert and changing temperatures, there was a strong likelihood of rising water levels from fluctuating tides, storms, and other natural calamities.
+The construction team was concerned that the rising water levels could compromise the integrity of the tanks, making it more difficult to keep the temperature-controlled water in while also keeping the sulfate-contaminated water out.

-The team selected Kryton International’s Krystol Concrete Waterproofing System to waterproof all four of the water storage tanks at Aquaventure.
-When it comes to preventing water damage and preserving the integrity of concrete structures, waterproofing is essential.
+The construction team selected Kryton’s concrete waterproofing system to waterproof all four of the water storage tanks at Aquaventure.
+After all, when it comes to preventing water damage and preserving the integrity of concrete structures, waterproofing is essential.
 In the case of concrete water tanks, however, reliable waterproofing is doubly critical.
-A leak in a water tank can be expensive and time-consuming to repair, especially in underground or partially buried tanks since below-grade cracks and leaks are often more difficult to detect and repair.
+A leak in a water tank can be expensive and time-consuming to repair, especially in underground or partially buried tanks since below grade cracks and leaks are often more difficult to detect and repair.

-Based on Kryton’s proprietary crystalline waterproofing technology, the Krystol system turns concrete into a permanent, waterproof barrier.
-When added or applied to concrete, Krystol causes millions of needle-like crystals to form, filling the spaces between concrete particles, blocking the penetration of water and corrosive elements and resisting hydrostatic pressure.
+Based on Kryton’s proprietary crystalline waterproofing technology, the slurry treatments turn concrete into a permanent, waterproof barrier.
+When added to concrete, they cause millions of needle-like crystals to form, filling the spaces between concrete particles, blocking the penetration of water and corrosive elements and resisting hydrostatic pressure.
 Over time, incoming water causes additional crystals to form, self-sealing small concrete cracks.